About PFAS

 PFAS contamination of Michigan’s waterways is widespread, and the chemicals have been used for decades in many common household products.
 We’ll need strong, systemic solutions from the state and federal government.

 In August 2020, Michigan put new drinking water standards (known as Maximum Contaminant Levels or MCLs) into effect for seven specific PFAS chemicals.
-It was a significant improvement from the absence of regulatory protections from PFAS exposure before that.
-But even before the new MCLs were in place, chemical manufacturers and other industries were developing and using replacement chemicals that appear to be similarly toxic as those now regulated.
+It was an improvement from the absence of regulatory protections from PFAS exposure before that.
+But even before the new MCLs were in place, chemical manufacturers and other industries were developing and using replacement chemicals that appear to be just as toxic as those now regulated.

 We need state and federal lawmakers to: